 Excavations in Saqqara (Egypt)

 The archaeological research project in Saqqara was started in 1975.
 Until 1998, the museum co-operated with the Egypt Exploration Society from London.
 Since 1999, the project has been carried out in co-operation with the University of Leiden.
-The current supervisor of the research project is Dr. Maarten Raven, curator of the museum’s Egyptian collection, and Dr. Harold Hays, lecturer in Egyptology at the University of Leiden.
+In 2015 the Museo Egizio of Turin was added as the third partner.
+The current supervisor of the research project is Dr. Maarten Raven, curator of the museum’s Egyptian collection, together with Dr. Christian Greco, director of the Museo Egizio.

 - For more detailed information about the excavations, go to the website saqqara.nl

 The project’s goal is to get to know more about the backgrounds and history of the museum’s collection.
 This is done by gathering information about the objects found in this region.
 Over the years, these objects have become scattered over museums throughout the world, including the Rijksmuseum van Oudheden in Leiden.